zoxpx/pxdocs/content/concepts/authorization/overview.md

 From version 2.1, Portworx has support for security.
 This document provides a high-level overview of the different components used to secure Portworx.

-Portworx security centers around the obiquitous JWT based authentication and authorization model.
+Portworx security centers around the ubiquitous JWT based authentication and authorization model.
 This technology is currently used by most major internet systems, providing a proven secure model for user and account identification.